-When multi-billion dollar companies like Wells Fargo, Delta, and Facebook experience outages, the reaction from users tends to be anger and surprise.
-Anger, because people want access to their personal checking and to leave JFK on time.
-Surprise, because it’s 2019.
+When multi-billion dollar companies like Zoom, Slack, and Fanduel experience outages, the reaction from users tends to be anger and surprise.
+Anger, because people need to get their work done and set their fantasy football lineups.
+Surprise, because it’s 2021.
 Isn’t high availability the norm?

 Not all outages are created equal.
 Though they have a similar impact on end users, they happen for all kinds of reasons.
 And some of these reasons are preventable.

-While last month’s Facebook outage looked the same as February’s Wells Fargo outage (applications down, murky company response about the cause), there’s a lot of nuance to what’s happening under the hood.
+While many outages look the same (applications down, murky company response about the cause), there’s a lot of nuance to what’s happening under the hood.
 If we take a closer look, we can see what is preventable today, and what (as an industry) we are still working on.

 In order to understand why outages are still happening, it’s important to look at the history of high availability.
 The evolution of highly available systems–and looking at where companies currently sit on that spectrum–indicates a lot about what their capabilities are and what steps they can take to become more resilient.